SCHOOL OF ART AND DESIGN

 What about Art History?

 Refer to either your paper copy or the Alfred website for the Class Schedule Listing for Fall.
 You will notice that the Art History course numbers start with ARTH 12_, ARTH13_ or ARTH14_.
 Each of these courses are worth 2 credits.
 To complete the Art History requirement for the first year you must take one class beginning with each of those prefixes for a total of 6 credits.
 You will take one course one semester and the other two during the other semester.
 All course numbers are offered each of the two semesters and do not need to be taken in numerical sequence.
-It is very important that you complete all three of these courses before the end of your freshman year, since you will not be able to take them again until you are a Junior.
+It is very important that you complete all three of these courses before the end of your first year since you will not be able to take them again until you are a Junior.

 The Art History courses meet for only 7 weeks or one half semester, so two may be taken in one semester.
 We refer to these half semesters as A Block (first 7 weeks) and B Block (second 7 weeks).
 The Class Schedule Listing on Banner indicates which half of the semester each course meets.
 It is not recommended that you take two of these courses during the same 1/2 semester block.
 Please be aware of this when scheduling.
-In addition each art history course is to be taken concurrently with a 0 credit discussion class which meets once a week on wednesday evenings.
-These plenary courses are meant to enhance the art history classes through the presentation of films, lesson review and an introduction to the library and research methods. ** During registration students must for art history and the discussion section at the same time.
+In addition, each art history course is to be taken concurrently with a 0 credit discussion class which meets once a week on Wednesday evenings.
+These plenary courses are meant to enhance the art history classes through the presentation of films, lesson review and an introduction to the library and research methods. ** During registration students must register for art history courses and the discussion section at the same time.

 What about my English and Humanities Requirements?